ltdqty/GD-DataViz/README.md

 A data storytelling project visualizing how various cash transfer models impacted psychological wellbeing—especially among women—in a landmark Universal Basic Income study conducted in Kenya by GiveDirectly and researched by Haushofer & Shapiro (2017).

-This interactive report distills academic research into a compelling, standalone HTML visualization, illustrating mental health gains across treatment arms and genders using z-score deltas and percentile translations.
+This interactive report distills academic research into a straight-forward, standalone HTML visualization, illustrating mental health gains across treatment arms and genders using z-score deltas and percentile translations.

 **Original Study**:
 Haushofer & Shapiro (2017), *The Short-Term Impact of Unconditional Cash Transfers to the Poor*